Global Playboy

 • Job Boards

-Read our guide to finding clients on social media.
+Read our guide to Finding clients on social media.

 Tips for Being an Effective Travel Curator

 If you want to become a travel curator, the main thing is you will need to have a passion for travel.
-You will also need excellent interpersonal skills and an inherent and natural understanding of customer service.

 Travel curators might need to be on hand to fix problems and make quick decisions for their clients, so you also need to have a can-do attitude and a responsive method of fixing problems.